 King Cobra Venom

-- The venom of king cobra consists of cytotoxins (the toxins that cause the destruction of cells) and neurotoxins (toxins destructive to neurons), including three-finger toxins and alpha-neurotoxins.
+- The venom of king cobra consists of cytotoxins (the toxins that destroy cells) and neurotoxins (toxins destructive to neurons), including three-finger toxins and alpha-neurotoxins.

 - Other components in the venom cause cardiotoxicity (damage of the heart muscles).